Staff & Teachers

 Eleni has worked in childcare since 2008.
 After receiving her associates degree in Early childhood education, she knew the next step would be her bachelor degree, which she completed in 2023.
 She has recently taken on crocheting in her spare time.
 She has been a head teacher for the last 8 years and is excited to bring her love, passion, and joy for early childcare to Friends Center!

-Katherine Flores
+Kiana Flores

 Monique Ford